Southco Introduces New Remote Release Accessory For Surface Mount Rotary Actuation

 The AC-15 Rotary Latch Actuator further distinguishes itself as a highly durable and versatile solution for large panels that need to withstand long-term exposure to the elements.
 Glass-filled reinforced nylon housing provides the first level of protection for the mechanism inside.
 The remote release cable accessory itself consists of a pre-galvanized steel pulley sub-assembly, and an aluminum barrel bracket, allowing it to withstand harsh weather conditions.
 The AC-15 rotary actuator is available in a range of non-locking and locking options, making it a versatile solution that can fit many applications.

-For more information about the Remote Release Accessory for Surface Mount Actuation, please visit southco or email the 24/7 customer service department at .
+For more information about the Remote Release Accessory for Surface Mount Actuation, please visit or email the 24/7 customer service at [email protected] .

 Legal Disclaimer: